Text: Paul Hofman

 Video: Paradox Productions

-Now that the corona measures have been abolished, she is busier than ever.
-She is our country’s first Drag Race Superstar.
+Now that corona measures have been lifted she is busier than ever.
+She is the country’s first Drag Race Superstar.
 It is a great honour for her.
-‘Just like the fact that I was asked to be the ambassador for the Pride.’
-How did that actually happen?
-‘You don’t just become an ambassador.
-You represent the LHBT-community and that comes with great responsibilities.
-For me, it means that I am seen as an example and I consider that a great honour.
-Especially if you realize where I come from.’
+‘Just like being asked to be an ambassador for Pride.’
+How did that come about?
+‘You don't become an ambassador just like that.
+You represent the LGBT community and that carries great responsibilities.
+For me it means being seen as an example and I consider that a great honour.
+Especially when you realise where I come from.’

 Latino

-‘Paul Morris and I were asked by Lucien Spee when we were guests on a New Year’s special of drag queen Niki Today.
-Paul and I have been very good friends for years, so our ambassadorship makes it even more special for us.
-I think it is great that we have at least two Latino representatives.
-It is fantastic.
-I am truly grateful for it.’
+‘Paul Morris and I were invited by Lucien Spee when we were guests on a New Year’s special ofdrag queen Niki Today.
+Paul and I have been incredibly good friends for years and that makes our ambassadorship even more special.
+I love that we have at least two Latino representatives.
+It’s wonderful.
+I am genuinely grateful for it.’

 The theme is close to Envy’s heart.
-‘My Gender, My Pride means to me that whoever you are and whatever you do, embrace it and be proud of it.
-It’s a freedom to be yourself and not be pigeonholed.’
+‘My Gender, My Pridemeans to me that whoever you are and whatever you do, embrace it and be proud.
+It is a freedom to be yourself and not be put in a box.’

-Envy remembers her first Pride like it was yesterday.
-‘I had just turned nineteen.
-I went there with my two best girlfriends.
-I was still in the closet so it was very exciting.
-I remember seeing Megan Schoonbrood and Sugi on the canal near the Leidsestraat.
+Envy remembers her first Pride as if it were yesterday.
+‘I was only nineteen.
+I went with my two best friends.
+I was still fully in the closet and so it felt very exciting.
+I remember seeing Megan Schoonbrood and Sugi on the canal near Leidsestraat.
 I looked at them in admiration.
-I hadn’t seen many drag queens before.
-It was insanely beautiful.’
-Years later, she could not have imagined that she would be standing there as Envy Peru.
-‘Never for a moment did I think that I was looking at my own future and that one day I would do it myself.’
+At that time I had not often seendrag queensbefore.
+It was incredibly beautiful.’
+She could not have imagined then that years later she would be performing as Envy Peru herself.
+‘Not for a moment did I think I was looking at my own future and that I would one day do it myself.’

 Diva